Eschatologue/CM_wiki/docs/glossary.md

 Hit Points (HP) are a measure of how difficult it is to kill or destroy a creature or an object.
 Damage reduces Hit Points, and healing restores them.
 You can't have more Hit Points than your Hit Point maximum, and you can't have less than 0.

+Rather than solely reflecting physical injury, HP encompasses a combination of resilience, endurance, luck, and defensive measures unique to each creature.
+A loss of HP does not always signify a direct wound but rather a degradation of a creature’s ability to avoid, mitigate, or endure attacks.
+The nature of HP depletion varies depending on the individual:

+- A rogue may perceive HP loss as the gradual erosion of their agility and luck, with a final strike at 0 HP representing a decisive, incapacitating blow.
+- A barbarian may experience HP loss as minor wounds or glancing strikes, only succumbing when their sheer toughness is finally overwhelmed.
+- A wizard may interpret HP as the strength of their magical defenses, with incoming attacks wearing down protective wards before inflicting true harm.

+When a creature reaches 0 HP, it means they have sustained a decisive blow or otherwise become unable to continue fighting.
+The interpretation of HP loss is flexible and can be described narratively to match the nature of the character and the encounter.

 ---

 ## Hover